Heptane

 Heptane or n-heptane is the straight-chain alkane with the chemical formula H3C(CH2)5CH3 or C7H16.
 When used as a test fuel component in anti-knock test engines, a 100% heptane fuel is the zero point of the octane rating scale (the 100 point is 100% iso-octane).
-Octane number equates to the anti-knock qualities of a comparison mixture of heptane and isooctane which is expressed as the percentage of isooctane in heptane and is listed on pumps for gasoline (petrol) dispensed globally.
+Octane number equates to the anti-knock qualities of a comparison mixture of heptane and iso-octane which is expressed as the percentage of iso-octane in heptane, and is listed on pumps for gasoline (petrol) dispensed globally.

+History

+Normal heptane was discovered in 1862 by Carl Schorlemmer, who, while analyzing pyrolysis products of the cannel coal mined in Wigan, identified, separated by fractional distillation and studied a series of liquid hydrocarbons inert to nitric and sulfuric acids.
+One of them, which he called hydride of heptyl (oenanthyl), had an empirical formula of C7H16, density of 0.709 at 18 °C and boiled between 98 and 99 °C. In the next year he identified the same compound in the Pennsylvanian oil.
+By 1872 he switched his nomenclature to the modern one.

+During the American Civil War and shortly thereafter Californians discovered that some pines gave turpentine with unusual properties.
+It took until 1879 to identify heptane as the cause of that (see below for details), and only by the end of the century was this fact accepted by European chemists.

 Uses

-Heptane (and its many isomers) is widely used in laboratories as a non-polar solvent.
+Heptane and its many isomers are widely used in laboratories as a non-polar solvent.
+It is often preferred to hexane due to heptane being comparatively less toxic and less volatile.
 As a liquid, it is ideal for transport and storage.
 In the grease spot test, heptane is used to dissolve an oil spot to show the previous presence of organic compounds on a stained paper.
 This is done by shaking the stained paper in a heptane solution for about half a minute.

 Aqueous bromine may be distinguished from aqueous iodine by its appearance after extraction into heptane.
 In water, both bromine and iodine appear brown.
 However, iodine turns purple when dissolved in heptane, whereas the bromine solution remains brown.

-Heptane is commercially available as mixed isomers for use in paints and coatings, as the rubber cement solvent "Bestine", the outdoor stove fuel "Powerfuel" by Primus, as pure n-heptane for research and development and pharmaceutical manufacturing and as a minor component of gasoline (petrol).
+Heptane is commercially available as both pure and mixed isomers for use in paints and coatings, as the rubber cement solvent "Bestine", the outdoor stove fuel "Powerfuel" by Primus, as pure n-heptane for research and development and pharmaceutical manufacturing and as a minor component of gasoline (petrol).
 On average, gasoline is about 1% heptane.

 Heptane is also used as an adhesive remover by stamp collectors.
 Since 1974, the United States Postal Service has issued self-adhesive stamps that some collectors find difficult to separate from envelopes via the traditional method of soaking in water.
 Heptane-based products like Bestine, as well as limonene-based products, have become popular solvents for removing stamps more easily.